mushfek/mushfek.github.io/_pages/talks.md

 <br>

 ### Do You Really Get Classloaders?
 <strong>Disclaimer</strong>: I did not prepare this slide.
-I presented this topic in a local tech conference using this nicely prepared slides by the good people of RebelLabs.
+I presented this topic at a local tech conference using this nicely prepared slides by the good people of RebelLabs.
 Courtesy goes to them!
 <object data="/assets/pdf/do-you-really-get-classloaders.pdf" type="application/pdf" width="100%" height="485">
 </object>
 <br>